keviin0/UnityPerfetto/README.md

-# UnityPerfetto
+# UnityPerfetto 🚀

 **UnityPerfetto** is a lightweight, performant C# Unity to [Perfetto](https://perfetto.dev/) util library for your tracing needs.
-* Grouped **Publishers**
+✨ Features:
-* Visualize **Slices** (intervals of time) & **Counters** (instantaneous)
+* Clearly grouped **Publishers**, which can visualize **Slices** (intervals of time) ⏳ & **Counters** (instantaneous) 📉
-* Decoupled callback registration with provided `PerfettoTraceManager`
+* Decoupled design with provided `PerfettoTraceManager` to prevent populating codebase with messy ad hoc benchmarking code 🧹
-* Easily attach metadata to any event with `PerfettoDictionary`
+* Easily attach metadata to any event with `PerfettoDictionary` 🏷️
-* Multithreaded to avoid overhead from writing to file
+* Multithreaded to avoid overhead from writing to file ⚡️

 <img src="assets/example.jpg">

-## How it works
+---

-1. Create your own trace manager by inheriting from `PerfettoTraceManager` (this class manages the lifespan of `ProtoWriter` which is a singleton that handles serialization of your data)
+## How it works 🔧

-2. Expose your data through callbacks (e.g. `UnityEvent` and `UnityAction`) and register them in a `override` of `PerfettoTraceManager`'s abstract `ExtendInit` method and unregister them in an `override` of `PerfettoTraceManager`'s abstract
+1. Create your own trace manager by inheriting from `PerfettoTraceManager` (this class manages the lifespan of `ProtoWriter` which is a singleton that handles serialization of your data).
-   `ExtendEnd()` method.
+2. Expose your data through callbacks (e.g., `UnityEvent` and `UnityAction`) and register them in a `override` of `PerfettoTraceManager`'s abstract `ExtendInit` method and unregister them in an `override` of `PerfettoTraceManager`'s abstract `ExtendEnd()` method.
-3. Currently, **UnityPerfetto** is only designed to visualize a single stream of info per publisher, so for any data you would like visualized, create the respective publisher (with arguments `name`, `group`)according to the type of visualization you require:
+3. Currently, **UnityPerfetto** is only designed to visualize a single stream of info per publisher.
+For any data you would like visualized:
-    1. Slice (Visualizes an interval of time.
-Useful for identifying states)
+    1. Create a **Slice Publisher** (Visualizes an interval of time.
+Useful for identifying states) ⏳
-    2. Counter (Visualizes an instantaneous value.
-Useful for identifying magnitudes of values)
+    2. Create a **Counter Publisher** (Visualizes an instantaneous value.
+Useful for identifying magnitudes of values) 📉
-4. After steps 1-3, you should have a class that looks like
+4. After steps 1-3, your class might look like this:

 ```csharp
 using UnityEngine.Events;
 using UnityPerfetto;
 using UnityPerfetto.Protos;

 public class ProtoBasketballBenchmarkManager : PerfettoTraceManager
 {
     private UnityAction<ShotManager.ShotState> _onShotStateChange;